Motor Vehicle and Business Equipment Finance

 Finance Leases

-Finance leases have been used for many years to finance motor vehicles, office equipment and machinery.
 Under a lease agreement the finance company (the lessor) owns the equipment and grants you (the lessee) use of the equipment & rents or leases this equipment to you.
-A finance lease has a pre-determined value left outstanding to pay at the end of the agreement called a residual value.
+A finance lease has a pre-determined value left outstanding to pay at the end of the agreement called a residual value which is calculated & displayed on the finance paperwork..
 This residual value is a guarantee to the finance company that they will get this amount at the termination of the lease.
+Many times the residual value is determined by the financier following guidelines set by the Australian Tax Office.

 Notes on Finance Leases